 hours as of December 31 shall be converted to sick leave.
 Upon separation an employee shall be paid for up to the year end maximum of 240 hours.

 Accrue four hours per bi-weekly pay period.
-(Proportional accrual for less than full time employees.)
+(Proportional accrual for less than full-time employees.)
 No maximum accrual.
-Upon separation, an employee with 10 or more years of service shall be paid for one-fourth of unused sick leave up to a maximum of 480 hours.
-An employee with less than 10 years of continuous University service shall not be paid for any unused sick leave.
+Employees hired on or before September 30, 2013 who separate from employment after 10 years of creditable Florida Gulf Coast University service, will be paid for one-fourth of his/her unused accumulated sick leave, up to a maximum of 480 hours.
+However, employees whose hire date is on or after October 1, 2013 shall not be paid for any unused sick leave upon separation from the University.

 Sick Leave Pool